 I mean, look at this view!!
 It was wonderful, too to have the deck just outside with a bench on each side.
 Even though it was a bit windy and chilly it was great to go out there and enjoy the fresh mountain air and take in all the beauty that was surrounding us.

 I can’t recommend putting an Alaska Cruise with Princess Cruises on your bucket list enough.
-Hey, there are still plenty of dates this summer to get away from this heat.
 It’s a trip you’ll never forget and will leave you with memories to last you a lifetime!

 Comments & Reviews